mbrochh/django-react-primer/README.md

 We wrote a [load_context templatetag](https://github.com/bitmazk/django-libs/blob/master/docs/libs_tags.rst#load_context)
 to solve this problem, but as mentioned, creating correct fixtures remains tricky and keeping them up to date is even trickier.

+#### No Realtime

+I know that it is possible to do fancy realtime stuff with Django.
+I have tried that a while ago and it was a weird and painful experience.
+I haven't tried [Swampdragon](http://swampdragon.net), yet but it looks promising and I keep hearing good things about it.

+But: [Node.js](https://nodejs.org) has taken the crown when it comes to anything related to [Socket.io](http://socket.io).
+So there is this tool that everyone already uses for realtime stuff and it seems to work extremely well for a lot of people out there - why should I even bother to wrestle with Tornado and gevent and greenlet and all these hacks?